 (If you’re not too busy.
 See what I did there?)

-We’re still proud as punch (as is my Mum) of last week’s post being run in The Huffington Post!
+We just needed to say, we’re still proud as punch (as is my Mum) of last week’s post being run in The Huffington Post!

 If you enjoyed this post, you might like these too…